 Ascensus Broker Dealer Services, Inc. (formerly Upromise Investments Inc.) assumed responsibility as program manager and Ascensus investment Advisors, LLC (formerly Upromise Investment Advisors, LLC) (together "Ascensus College Savings"), assumed responsibility as recordkeeping and servicing agent, for both the Direct and Advisor Plans on June 3, 2006.
 On February 7, 2011, the Board entered into another contract with Ascensus College Savings, following a Request for Proposal ("RFP") process.
 The new contract extends to June of 2016.
+As the Board is aware, we have issued a Request for Proposals for Program Management Services and responses are due August 28, 2015.
 The Board and Treasurer Zweifel's Office continue to work closely with Ascensus College Savings and monitor its management of the programs.
-In addition, the Board met quarterly during 2013, as required by law.
+In addition, the Board met quarterly during 2014, as required by law.